-(2) Does not include shares of Common Stock issuable upon exercise of (i) the 1,574,616 outstanding options which have been granted pursuant to the Company's amended and restated 1991 Stock Option Plan at a weighted average exercise price of \$5.71 per share; or (ii) the 1,313,541 outstanding warrants issued in connection with certain financing transactions, at a weighted average exercise price of \$4.94 per share.
+(2) Based on shares outstanding at June 30, 1996.
+Does not include shares of Common Stock issuable upon exercise of (i) the 1,574,616 outstanding options which have been granted pursuant to the Company's amended and restated 1991 Stock Option Plan at a weighted average exercise price of \$5.71 per share; or (ii) the 1,313,541 outstanding warrants issued in connection with certain financing transactions, at a weighted average exercise price of \$4.94 per share.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations."